Toulouse - the heart of southwest France

 Albi - the other "pink" city

 Four places within easy reach of Toulouse by car or even by train are Albi, Carcassonne, Foix and Cahors.
 Albi is a delightful small city on the banks of the Tarn, with a Roman bridge and a UNESCO World Heritage site including the Cathedral and the former Bishop's palace, with its Toulouse Lautrec museum.
-Carcassonne, with its mediaeval walled city, is another World Heritage site, located between Toulouse and the Mediterranean.
+Carcassonne, with its medieval walled city, is another World Heritage site, located between Toulouse and the Mediterranean.
 Foix, at the edge of the Pyrenees, is a small town with an impressive castle (lots of steps).
-Cahors is an old city on the river Lot, with a remarkable fortified mediaeval bridge and nearby prehistoric sites.
+Cahors is an old city on the river Lot, with a remarkable fortified medieval bridge and nearby prehistoric sites.

 The nearest wine-growing areas to Toulouse are the vineyards of Gaillac, on the way to Albi.
 The Gaillac AOP area produces some fairly good red and white wine; and since Gaillac is not attached to any of the prestigious wine areas of France, Gaillac wine is reasonably priced and can be very good value for money.